Apply For Priority

 Work hard on the World Dream Bank.
 Edit twenty-odd dreams!
-My housemate Yirko is impressed; suggests I check Worstoftheweb.com and Losers.org to see how what to avoid in structuring a large complex site.
+My housemate Yirko is impressed; suggests I check Worstoftheweb.com and Losers.org to see what to avoid in structuring a huge complex site.
 And he offers, once it's done, to help get it publicized and search-indexed.
 Flattering--if intimidating.
 He's a pro.
 I'm just an artist.

 I'm in a sort of high-tech cave with a woman who explains the secret side of Web interactions.
 "All modern computers have a price chip inside that announces how much your machine cost.
 Heavily trafficked sites all ask, and assign a priority to you based on how much you spent on your computer!
 They figure if you're cheap with equipment you won't spend much on their site either."